seadas/seadas/seadas-documents/manuals/SeaDAS-OCSSW-Client-Server-Configuration.md

-While the jar file contains a self-contained webserver and multiple web services for accessing various OCSSW programs, the configuration file provides crucial information for establishing successful communication between the server and the SeaDAS that resides on the host.
+While the jar file contains a self-contained webserver and multiple web services for accessing various OCSSW programs, the configuration file provides crucial information for establishing successful communication between the OCSSW server and the SeaDAS client.

 Here is the content of the config file: